adamboy7/Overscan-fixer/README.md

 ### Finding the right scale

 Run with `--list` first to confirm which monitor index is which.
 Then launch without `--scale` — the app will auto-fit the source into the destination.
-If content is still clipped, lower the scale in 2.5% steps with the `-` hotkey until everything is visible, then note the value and hard-code it with `--scale` for future runs.
+If content is still clipped, adjust the scale with the `+`/`-` hotkeys until everything is visible.
+The app saves your scale automatically and restores it on the next run.

 ---